Need Help Now?

 If a federal disaster declaration is issued for a disaster, you can apply to FEMA for disaster assistance.
 You may apply for this disaster assistance whether you have insurance or not.
 On September 6, 2021, President Biden approved an expedited major disaster declaration to help eligible New Yorkers recover from the flood damage caused by the remnants of Hurricane Ida.
 As of September 24, 2021, Bronx, Kings, Nassau, Queens, Richmond, Rockland, Suffolk and Westchester counties have been approved for individual assistance, which provides direct relief for individuals and homeowners.
 We advise you to continue to monitor the FEMA website for updates.

 Help for the Undocumented

-Governor Hochul previously announced the launch of the new online resource hub for impacted New Yorkers, available atny.gov/Ida.
+Governor Hochul previously announced the launch of the new online resource hub for New Yorkers impacted by Hurricane Ida, available at ny.gov/Ida.
 The hub provides information on available assistance programs and where to find services such as shelter and access to food.
 Information on the site will be updated as more resources for New Yorkers become available.

 Flood and Flood Insurance Information

 While floods are the most common natural disaster in the United States, insurance coverage for losses from floods is generally not provided in standard homeowners or tenants policies.
 Insurance for flood damages is generally available under a separate policy issued through the National Flood Insurance Program (NFIP) and available to homeowners, renters and businesses.